Vaishnavi0805/Diet-Zen/README.md

-# 🥗 Diet Plan Maker
+# 🥗 Diet Zen

-**Diet Plan Maker** is a personalized web app that generates daily diet plans based on user input such as age, gender, height, weight, activity level, and fitness goals.
+**Diet Zen** is a personalized web app that generates daily diet plans based on user input such as age, gender, height, weight, activity level, and fitness goals.
 It focuses on Indian food items and offers simple, goal-oriented meal suggestions.

 ## 🌟 Features